 Brian French is a partner and member of the firm’s Government Investigations and White Collar Defense team.
-He represents clients in government enforcement and internal compliance matters, primarily involving the life sciences and health care industries.
+He represents clients in government investigations, enforcement actions, and litigation, mostly involving the life sciences and healthcare industries.
+Brian began his career at Gulfcoast Legal Services in Clearwater, Florida, representing low-income children and families in civil rights, education, and disability-related matters.

-An important part of my practice involves providing proactive compliance advice to clients in the life sciences and health care industries, particularly in connection with the regulatory gaps that emerge with the advent of new technologies and business models.
-I assist clients in assessing their key risk areas and help them to develop strategies and programs that reflect the particular needs and goals of their organizations.
-I advise clients on a wide range of issues involving appropriate product and service promotion, compliance with Medicare and Medicaid pricing and reimbursement regulations, appropriate financial arrangements and collaborations between and among industry and providers, the Physician Payment Sunshine Act (Open Payments) and related transparency initiatives, co-payment assistance and patient assistance programs, patient education and medication adherence initiatives, among others.
+I provide proactive compliance advice to clients in the healthcare and life sciences industries.
+I partner with clients in assessing their key risk areas and help them develop compliance strategies and programs that reflect the specific needs and goals of their organizations.
+I work with clients to ensure that their proposed business arrangements comply with federal and state regulations and collaborate with them in developing alternative solutions when necessary.
+In the life sciences field, I advise clients on a wide range of issues, such as appropriate product and service promotion, co-payment assistance programs, proper financial arrangements and collaborations between and among industry and providers, and the Physician Payment Sunshine Act (Open Payments) and related transparency issues.
+Finally, I help conduct regulatory due diligence reviews in merger and acquisition transactions.

 Boston College Law School, J.D.